permissions-dispatcher/PermissionsDispatcher/README.md

 ### 2. Delegate to generated class

-Upon compilation, PermissionsDispatcher generates a class for `MainActivityPermissionsDispatcher`, which you can use to safely access these permission-protected methods.
+Upon compilation, PermissionsDispatcher generates a class for `MainActivityPermissionsDispatcher`([Activity Name] + PermissionsDispatcher), which you can use to safely access these permission-protected methods.

 The only step you have to do is delegating the work to this helper class: